huseyinatilgan/mail-tracker/README.md

 - **Documentation** for new features
 - **Test coverage** for all changes

-## 📝 License / Lisans

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Bu proje MIT Lisansı altında lisanslanmıştır - detaylar için [LICENSE](LICENSE) dosyasına bakın.

 ## 👥 Authors / Yazarlar

 - **Hüseyin Atılgan** - *Initial work* - [huseyinatilgan](https://github.com/huseyinatilgan)